Assessment process and tests

 If you are worried about your memory, this page will explain everything you need to know about memory tests and the assessment process.

-Listen to an audio version of this information
+Press the play button to hear an audio version of this information:

 The changes listed above may be caused by several conditions, but they may also be an indication of dementia.
 The term 'dementia' describes a set of symptoms that occur when the brain is damaged by certain diseases, such as Alzheimer's disease or a series of small strokes.